-This course includes a survey of the history of Arkansas from its discovery and exploration by Europeans to its eventual colonization and development by the United States of America.
+This course includes a survey of the history of Arkansas from its discovery and exploration by Europeans to its eventual colonization and development by the United States of America into the present day.
 Emphasis will be given to how Arkansas and its people compare to the nation, especially in the areas of economy, religion, society, and their accomplishments.
 (3 SCH)